 Every year in May we celebrate Asian Heritage Month.
-The celebration started in the United States in the 1990s but eventually, unofficially, made its way to Canada.
-During the month we acknowledge the history and contributions of Asian Canadians across the country.
-Whether they have been here for generations or are newly arrived, Asian Canadians strengthen Canadian society.
+It started in the United States in the 1990s but eventually, it made its way to Canada.
+We recognize the history and value of Asian Canadians across the country.
+Asian Canadians strengthen Canadian society, whether they have been here for years or have newly arrived.

 Come explore Asian Heritage Month in Canada with us.